-Thousands of entrepreneurs apply for PMEGP every year — full of hope, business dreams and startup excitement.
+Thousands of entrepreneurs apply for PMEGP loan every year — full of hope, business dreams and startup excitement.

 But many applications get rejected…